 Inspect the BCD for its’ type (wing or jacket style air bladder), proper size and fit.
 Look for twisted shoulder straps.
 Try to pass your hand between the BCD and your buddy’s back.
-It should be a snug fit, so adjust/tighten the shoulder straps as necessary.
-Check the belly strap for proper tightness.
+It should be a snug fit, so adjust/tighten the cummerbund or belly clip straps as necessary.
 A Velcro cummerbund should be wrapped snugly below the rib cage.
 Its’ purpose is to hold the BCD close to your body and prevent it from shifting.

 Ask your buddy how much lead weight they’re carrying and where it’s located.
 Check that integrated weight pockets are correctly installed and secure.
 Know how to unclip and drop the weight pockets in an emergency.
 Identify the location of non-droppable weight pockets, and check that they’re closed and securely clipped.
 Check for other non-droppable weights stored in accessory pockets, and ankle weights.

 Check weight belts for amount of weight and proper positioning (tightly around the waist, so that the belt doesn’t slip down over the hips once the buddy is underwater and their drysuit/wetsuit is compressed).
 Check that the belt buckle is clearly accessible for an emergency weight drop, with a right-hand-release (meaning that the diver pulls the buckle open with their right hand).

 A BCD can have seven or more releases, including two shoulder clips, one across the chest, the belly clip, the velcro cummerbund, non-droppable weight pocket clips, and the tank strap.
 Count them as you’re inspecting them .
 Look for correct and secure connections, and for any wear and tear or breakage of the clips.
 Check that the tank strap is correctly threaded, securely closed, and with the loose end velcroed down.